 There is a very good adaptive survival reason State-3 exists in the mammalian ANS.
-Carnivores frequently need to be stimulated by resistance to have a kill response so the involuntary immobility of State-3 is still defensive in that 'playing dead' may just possibly lead to escape.7
+Carnivores frequently need to be stimulated by resistance to have a kill response, so the involuntary immobility of State-3 is still defensive in that 'playing dead' may just possibly lead to escape [7].

-Furthermore, State-3 is defined by circumstances being dire but there may yet be a possible solution, a lucky break.
-Let's say the lion, after tackling the zebra, is distracted by a threat to her cubs or another predator wants to steal her catch.
-If a window of escape opens during this period of distraction, the zebra's ANS still has access to the explosive energy of State-2 which can quickly turn on.
-Placing this ANS state in a human context, consider the situation of a child who is being neglected or abused at home but on some weekends, she gets to go to her grandma's house.
-Grandma's house is safe, it's comforting, it's a solution to what's happening at home.
-Unfortunately, she wasn't able to live with grandma or get to her house frequently enough to avoid the trauma.
-This situation will produce State-3 symptoms because a solution exists in the world of this child, it just wasn't achievable.
+Furthermore, State-3 is defined by circumstances being dire, but there may yet be a possible solution, a lucky break.
+Let's say the lion, after tackling the zebra, is distracted by a threat to her cubs, or another predator wants to steal her catch.
+If a window of escape opens during this period of distraction, the zebra's ANS still has access to the explosive energy of State-2, which can quickly turn on.
+Placing this ANS state in a human context, consider the situation of a child who is being neglected or abused at home, but on some weekends, she gets to go to her grandma's house.
+Grandma's house is safe, it's comforting; it's a solution to what's happening at home.
+Unfortunately, she could not live with grandma or get to her house frequently enough to avoid the trauma.
+This situation will produce State-3 symptoms because a solution exists in the world of this child; it just was not achievable.

-Finally, if we add yet more threat to the system, an organism's ANS will move to the final position of severe trauma (State-4) defined by a more thorough flattening of sensations, emotions, and reactivity.
+Finally, suppose we add yet more threat to the system.
+In that case, an organism's ANS will move to the final position of severe trauma (State-4) defined by a more thorough flattening of sensations, emotions, and reactivity.
 This is where the lion begins biting into the zebra or six other lions show up for the meal.
-At this point, there is no possible solution or lucky break that will rescue the zebra so the ANS releases more internally generated opioids for a more profound dissociation.
-State-4 is defined by a complete lack of solution, and the ANS reacts with a larger opioid dump leading to more profound numbing.
-It's a world in which there is no grandma's house.
+There is no possible solution or lucky break that will rescue the zebra, so the ANS releases more internally generated opioids for a more profound dissociation.
+A complete lack of solution defines State-4, and the ANS reacts with a larger opioid dump leading to more profound numbing.
+It's a world in which there is no grandma's house: there is not solution to the threat.
 The symptoms of State-4 are: